GRAHAM ARNOLD & GUUS HIDDINK TO COACH #FOOTBALLFORFIRES

 “Having a true legend of world football, and one of my mentors, in Guus Hiddink in the other technical area will be fantastic.
 I spoke to Guus last night and he was equally honoured to have been invited to Australia for the match and to play a role in Australia’s recovery efforts.”

-Arnold served as Hiddink’s assistant when Australia defeated Uruguay at Stadium Australia on November 16, 2005 to qualify for the FIFA World Cup Germany 2006, and was also at his side in Germany.
+Arnold served as Hiddink’s assistant when Australia defeated Uruguay at ANZ Stadium on November 16, 2005 to qualify for the FIFA World Cup Germany 2006, and was also at his side in Germany.

 Known affectionately by fans as “Aussie Guus”, Hiddink oversaw the Socceroos’ first ever FIFA World Cup win at that tournament, and said he was looking forward to being involved in Australian football again.